microsoft/CSE-Telehealth-Samples/README.md

 1. Name your application something descriptive (e.g. `TelehealthTrustedApp`).
 Choose the first option, *I have not created an app in the Azure portal.* This is a new app, different from the web app you may have registered in the Azure portal.
 2. Under application permissions, select *Create on-demand Skype meetings meetings*, *Join and Manage Skype Meetings meetings*, and *Guest user join services anonymous*.
 3. Click *Create my application* and note down the application ID and client secret for later.
 4. Open the consent URL in a new tab, and sign-in as your O365 tenant admin account again.
-After accepting the requested application premissions, you will be redirected to a 'page not found' - this is expected...
+After accepting the requested application permissions, you will be redirected to a 'page not found' - this is expected...
 You can close the tab/window.
 5. Download and install the [Skype for Business Online Windows PowerShell Module](http://www.microsoft.com/en-us/download/details.aspx?id=39366)
 6. Open a new PowerShell window and run: `Import-PSSession (New-CsOnlineSession -Credential (Get-Credential))`.
 Enter a O365 tenant admin account's credentials when prompted.
 7. Paste the PowerShell line from the registration tool, replacing `sampleendpoint@domain.com` with your desired SIP endpoint (e.g. `telehealthapp@yourtenant.onmicrosoft.com`) and run it.
 Note that it should be all lowercase.